 Each gallery contains 20 to 40 high-resolution images.
-The gallery index pages can take 10-30 seconds to load depending on internet connections and traffic (please be patient!).
+The gallery index pages can take some time to load (please be patient!).
 Once loaded, click on any thumbnail to see the full-size image, and use the < and > buttons to scroll through the collection or the x button to return to the gallery index.

 About These Images

 The question I am most often asked about my images is “Are they photographs, or paintings?”
 It’s a question that always delights me because it leads to interesting conversations about the photographic process and its prickly relationships with art and reality.